websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/configuring-dependencies/specifying-dependencies.md

 # Specifying Dependencies

 Compiling a module and deploying it to Liferay requires satisfying the module's external dependencies.
-After [finding dependency artifacts](../finding-artifacts.md), you must [declare them as dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html) in your Gradle build file.
+After [finding dependency artifacts](../finding-artifacts.md), you must declare them as dependencies in your Gradle build file.
 Liferay includes many artifacts whose [packages](../../reference/exported-third-party-packages.md) are available at run time.
 If you depend on other artifacts, you must deploy them manually.
 Here you'll find dependency configuration steps and examples.

 ## Configuring Dependencies

 Here's how to configure dependencies:

-1. In your Gradle build file (e.g., `build.Gradle`), declare a `dependencies` set, if one doesn't already exist.
+1. In your Gradle build file (e.g., `build.Gradle`), [declare a `dependencies` set](https://docs.gradle.org/current/userguide/declaring_dependencies.html), if one doesn't already exist.

     ```groovy
     dependencies {
     }
     ```

-1. Add a dependency for each artifact your module requires.
-Use the [`compileOnly` configuration](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_plugin_and_dependency_management) and specify these artifact attributes:
+1. To add Liferay, OSGi, and Bnd dependencies, use the [`compileOnly` configuration](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_plugin_and_dependency_management) and specify these artifact attributes:

-    * Group
+    * `group`
-    * Name (Artifact ID)
+    * `name` (artifact ID)
-    * Version
+    * `version`

     Here are dependencies for Bnd Lib and Liferay's Journal API.